Doctors Note Logo

 Why "Sleep Drunkenness" is a Clue for Your Doctor

-Sleep drunkenness goes beyond ordinary morning grogginess to include confusion, disorientation, and impaired performance upon waking, which can signal underlying issues such as narcolepsy, obstructive sleep apnea, or other sleep and neurological disorders.
-Recognizing these episodes can help your doctor pinpoint the cause and recommend appropriate tests and treatments.
+Sleep drunkenness is more than typical morning grogginess.
+It involves confusion, disorientation, and impaired performance upon waking, and may signal underlying conditions such as narcolepsy, obstructive sleep apnea, or other sleep and neurological disorders.

 answer background